elixir-lang/elixir/README.md

     % Converting a binary to a list
     <<1, 17, 42>>.to_list  % => [1, 17, 42]

-Elixir also allows to specify the size for binaries, using the asme syntax as Erlang:
+Elixir also allows to specify the size for binaries, using the same syntax as Erlang:

     % A binary with size 4, because we specify that 42 is a 16-bits segment
     <<1, 17, 42:16>>